openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

 Example:

-`./tessdata_model_updater -o eng.traineddata eng.unicharset eng.word-dawg`
+`./tessdata_model_updater -o eng.traineddata eng.new.unicharset eng.new.word-dawg`

 This will replace the existing `eng.unicharset` and `eng.word-dawg` file in the `eng.traineddata` model.